luc-github/ESP3D-TFT/docs/WebDavService.md

 No content
 The response code is:
 - 201 if success and file is created
-- 204 if success and file is overwritten (Overwrite: T)
+- 204 if success and file is overwritten
-- 412 if the resource already exists and Overwrite: F, or if the resource is a directory
+- 412 if the resource is a directory
 - 503 if any error accessing the local file system (e.g. access denied)
 - 500 if any error during the file creation
 - 507 if the file is too big for the targeted file system